Gaston Gonnet

-Gaston H. Gonnet is a Uruguayan Canadian computer scientist and entrepreneur.
+Gaston H. Gonnet is a Uruguayan Canadian and Swiss computer scientist and entrepreneur.
 He is best known for his contributions to the Maple computer algebra system and the creation of a digital version of the Oxford English Dictionary.

 Education and early life

 Gonnet received his doctorate in computer science from the University of Waterloo in 1977.
 His thesis was entitled Interpolation and Interpolation-Hash Searching.
 His advisor was J. Alan George.

 Career and research

 In 1980 Gonnet co-founded the Symbolic Computation Group at the University of Waterloo.
 The work of SCG on a general-purpose computer algebra system later formed the core of the Maple system.
 In 1988, Gonnet co-founded (with Keith Geddes) the private company Waterloo Maple Inc., to sell Maple commercially.
-In the mid 1990s the company ran into trouble and a disagreement between his colleagues caused him to withdraw from chairman of the Board and managerial involvement.
+In the mid-1990s the company ran into trouble and a disagreement between his colleagues caused him to withdraw from chairing of the board and managerial involvement.

-In 1984 Gonnet co-founded the New Oxford English Dictionary project at UW, which sought to create a searchable electronic version of the Oxford English Dictionary.
+In 1984 Gonnet co-founded the New Oxford English Dictionary project at the University of Waterloo, which sought to create a searchable electronic version of the Oxford English Dictionary.
 The project was selected by the Oxford University Press as a partner for the computerisation leading to the publication of the second edition of the OED.
-The UW project's main contributions were in the parsing of the source text to enhance the tagging and on building a full text searching system based on PAT trees (a version of suffix array).
+The University of Waterloo project's main contributions were in the parsing of the source text to enhance the tagging and on building a full text searching system based on PAT trees (a version of suffix array).
 This project later culminated in another successful commercial venture, the Open Text Corporation.
 Gonnet was founder and chairman of the Board of OTC until 1994.